 Financial Settlement involves you both entering into a binding financial agreement or consent orders.
 If the matter cannot be resolved in this way, one party will commence legal proceedings and the matter will go to court.

 Our lawyers can assist in providing you concise advice about what your entitlements may be in help you understand what a just and equitable outcome would look like for your circumstances.
 We can also assist with matters relating to any spousal maintenance that must be paid.

-Read more on property settlement here.
+Read more on our property settlement page.

 If you have children, the law will help you resolve: